Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Radiative properties

 \subsection{Average spectra}

 To understand the impacts of the accretion rates and the initial plasma-$\beta$ parameters on the radiative properties throughout the energy range, in Fig.~\ref{fig:sed}, we show the time-averaged spectra for different accretion rates (left, $\dot{m})$ and initial plasma-$\beta$ parameters (right, $\beta_0)$.
-For the left figure, the initial plasma-$\beta$ is fixed with $\beta_0=0.1$ and for the right figure, the accretion rate is fixed as $\dot{m}=0.01$.
+For the left figure, the initial plasma-$\beta$ is fixed at $\beta_0=0.1$ and for the right figure, the accretion rate is fixed at $\dot{m}=0.01$.
 In the figure, a shaded region indicates the spread of photon flux throughout the temporal domain ($t=13000-15000\,t_g$).
 In the top `x-axis', for the benefit of readers, we show the photon energy $E=h\nu$ in terms of $\mathrm{keV}$.
 To understand the contribution of the individual emission processes, we overlay the contribution of the synchrotron and the black body in dashed and dotted lines for $\dot{m}=0.01$ case (blue colour) in Fig.~\ref{fig:sed}a.
+The spectra from the individual processes are calculated by ray tracing them separately.
 Thus, the very low energy part ($E<\sim0.1$keV) is dominated by the synchrotron emission, whereas the intermediate range $E\sim 0.1-10$keV is dominated by the black body component.
-The very high energy $E>\sim10$keV is dominated by the bremsstrahlung process.
-All the spectra show the characteristic synchrotron peak around $\nu\sim 10^{15}-10^{16}$Hz frequency range.
+The very high energy $E>\sim10$keV is dominated by the Bremsstrahlung process.
+All the spectra show the characteristic synchrotron peak around the $\nu\sim 10^{15}-10^{16}$Hz frequency range.
 In the frequency range $\nu\sim 10^{16}-10^{18}$Hz ($\sim 0.1-10$keV), we observe the characteristic peak for the black body radiation.
 In the higher frequency range $\nu>10^{18}$Hz, we observe the characteristic signature of the Bremsstrahlung radiation, which is more prominent for lower accretion rates and weaker magnetic field strength.